omotarita/NetPix/README.md

 1. Results (Bubble Chart)

+1. *What are the most popular/highest scoring movies that match a user’s given preferences (their preferred genres and/or the maximum length of time they have to spend watching)?*
+2. *How many of these movies can fit into a user’s allotted movie-watching time?*
+3. *Is there a correlation between a movie’s popularity and the vote (or rating) awarded to it by viewers?*

+Not so much of a correlation between popularity and vote - more of a correlation (negative) between popularity and match!
+The best matches tended to be less popular and the more popular movies tended to match the least.
+Match and popularity were independent variable, so this was interesting to see

+2. Results (Wind Rose)

 ... goes a step further by giving the option to deselect (declutter) the chart as users narrow down their decisions